Frojd/wagtail-geo-widget/docs/integrating-with-geodjango.md

     ]
 ```

+If you instead want to use Leaflet, just change `GoogleMapsPanel` to `LeafletPanel`

 ### With an address field

-The panel accepts an `address_field` if you want to use the map in coordination with a geo-lookup (like the screenshot on top).
+The panel accepts an `address_field` if you want to use the map in coordination with a geo-lookup.

 ```python
 from django.contrib.gis.db import models